the-au-forml-lab/plgroup/readme.md

 ## Paper selection workflow configuration

-There are two available workflows: _ranked choice voting_ and _random paper suggestion_.
+There are two available workflows: _ranked choice voting_ and _reviewer approval_.
 One workflow should be enabled during a semester/reading period.

 ### Workflow I: ranked choice voting